Dog travel passport scheme.

 European Commission: 'The Movement of Pets'.

-Italian Department of Health: 'Travelling to Italy with pets' (English version).
+Italian Department of Health: 'Traveling to Italy with pets' (English version).

 U.S. Embassy in Italy: 'Moving Cats and Dogs from the US to Italy'.